Yamba, New South Wales: Culture

 The town has a relaxed lifestyle with access to two pubs and two clubs, the Pacific Hotel and Yamba Shores Tavern, a golf club called Yamba Golf and Country Club and a bowling club all with regular live performances.
 Yamba also has sporting and recreation groups such as the Yamba Buccaneers rugby union club and the Yamba Breakers football club, the Yamba community heated pool and Raymond Laurie Sports Centre, plus restaurants, a youth hostel, eateries, cafes, Internet facilities, cinema, primary schools, churches, golf course, library, post office, banks, bowling greens, and a large deep-water marina.

 The Yamba Museum is operated by the Port of Yamba Historical Society and features displays telling the story of Yamba, the creation of the port, surfing, fishing and sugar industries.
 There are also changing historical displays and art exhibitions in the Old Kirk attached to the museum, located in River Street.

-Peak tourist seasons are December–January, Easter, mid-year and October.
+Peak tourist seasons are December–January, Easter, mid-year and October corresponding to school holidays.
 Yamba is also home to the Lower Clarence and Surrounds FM Community Radio Station TLC (FM 100.3).